MultiFileRegexpHeader

 </module>

-content of "universal.header" file:
+content of universal.header file:

 ^.*

-package com.puppycrawl.tools.checkstyle.checks.header.regexpheader;
+package com.puppycrawl.tools.checkstyle.checks.header.multifileregexpheader;

-//OK, as regex value matches all lines
+// ok, as regex value matches all lines

 public class Example4 { }